 ➤ Heavy moving and lifting

-➤ Constant night care (a single carer cannot be expected to manage 24hr shifts)
+➤ Constant night care (2 or more carers manage 24hr shifts)

 However, if clients have changing care needs than the care package can be adapted to include night time interventions.
 Nursing care can also be provided.
 These additional elements may mean that your loved one is able to live for as long as possible in their own home.